Invertible residual networks in the context of regularization theory for linear inverse problems: Numerical experiments

 The loss function $l$ then amounts to

 Note that this includes~\eqref{eq:training_minproblem} in the noise-free case.
 Trained networks on noisy samples with noise level $\delta$ with a particular Lipschitz bound $L$ are denoted by $\varphi_{\theta(L,\delta)}$.
-The noise free training outcome is denoted by $\varphi_{\theta(L)}$.
+The noise-free training outcome is denoted by $\varphi_{\theta(L)}$.

 Utilizing identical network architectures as in the previous subsection, we evaluate the learned filter functions of chosen networks.
 Analogously to \eqref{eq:linear_filter_with_bias} the reconstruction can be written as